thomas-young-2013/open-box/docs/en/openbox_as_service/service_introduction.md

 + **Service Master** is responsible for node management, load balance, and fault tolerance.

-+ **Task Database** holds the states of all tasks.
++ **Task Database** holds the history and states of all tasks.

-+ **Suggestion Service** creates new configurations for each task.
++ **Suggestion Service** generates new configurations for each task.

-+ **REST API** establishes the bridge between users/workers and suggestion service.
++ **REST API** connects users/workers and suggestion service via RESTful APIs.

 + **Evaluation workers** are provided and owned by the users.

 ## Parallel Infrastructure

 **OpenBox** is designed to generate suggestions for a large number of tasks concurrently, and a single machine would be insufficient to handle the workload.
-Our suggestion service is therefore deployed across several machines, called *suggestion servers*.
-Each *suggestion server* generates suggestions for several tasks in parallel, giving us a massively scalable suggestion infrastructure.
-Another main component is *service master*, which is responsible for managing the *suggestion servers* and balancing the workload.
+Our suggestion service is therefore deployed across several machines, called **suggestion servers**.
+Each **suggestion server** generates suggestions for several tasks in parallel, giving us a massively scalable suggestion infrastructure.
+Another main component is **service master**, which is responsible for managing the **suggestion servers** and balancing the workload.
 It serves as the unified endpoint, and accepts the requests from workers; in this way, each worker does not need to know the dispatching details.
-The worker requests new configurations from the *suggestion server* and the *suggestion server* generates these configurations based on an algorithm determined by the automatic algorithm selection module.
+The worker requests new configurations from the **suggestion server** and the **suggestion server** generates these configurations based on an algorithm determined by the automatic algorithm selection module.
-Concretely, in this process, the *suggestion server* utilizes the local penalization based parallelization mechanism and transfer learning framework to improve the sample efficiency.
+Concretely, in this process, the **suggestion server** utilizes the local penalization based parallelization mechanism and transfer learning framework to improve the sample efficiency.

 One main design consideration is to maintain a fault-tolerant production system, as machine crash happens inevitably.
-In **OpenBox**, the *service master* monitors the status of each server and preserves a table of active servers.
-When a new task comes, the *service master* will assign it to an active server and record this binding information.
+In **OpenBox**, the **service master** monitors the status of each server and preserves a table of active servers.
+When a new task comes, the **service master** will assign it to an active server and record this binding information.
-If one server is down, its tasks will be dispatched to a new server by the master, along with the related optimization history stored in the *task database*.
+If one server is down, its tasks will be dispatched to a new server by the master, along with the related optimization history stored in the **task database**.
 Load balance is one of the most important guidelines to make such task assignments.
-In addition, the snapshot of *service master* is stored in the remote database service; if the master is down, we can recover it by restarting the node and fetching the snapshot from the database.
+In addition, the snapshot of **service master** is stored in the remote database service; if the master is down, we can recover it by restarting the node and fetching the snapshot from the database.